Princess Elizabeth of Tooro: Exile and return

 In February 1975, Elizabeth escaped to Kenya, then to Vienna, then to London.

+During her exile, the British press fixated on Elizabeth.
+In 1976, TIME magazine reported that she had "pulled a hat trick" when she won her libel cases against three separate publications: "Defeated were: the Daily Express, which had printed Amin's false accusation that the princess had indulged in a sexual encounter in a public lavatory at Paris' Orly Airport, the Sunday Telegraph, which wrongly claimed she was pregnant with Amin's baby and the Sun, which mistakenly put her name in the caption for a nude photo."

-Four years later, Elizabeth returned to Uganda to help with the country's first free national elections, which were won by Obote, who continued killing his enemies.
+Elizabeth returned to Uganda to help with the country's first free national elections, which were won by Obote, who continued killing his enemies.
 Elizabeth and her lover, Prince Wilberforce Nyabongo, son of Prince Leo Sharp Ochaki, escaped to London in 1980 and married in 1981.

 In 1984, Elizabeth played the part of Shaman in the Columbia Pictures film Sheena: Queen of the Jungle.
+Later, she wrote in her autobiography regarding the film: "It was badly written.
+But for me, Sheena expressed a certain truth, a certain reality, namely, that an indigenous culture, a way of life of a people, had suffered an assault at the hands of an alien one.
+The role of the Shaman, the defender of the indigenous culture in Sheena, had parallels with my own life and what had come to pass for Africa and our people."

 Finally in 1985, Obote was overthrown and following a brief period of military rule, was replaced by Yoweri Museveni.
 In 1986, Elizabeth was appointed ambassador to the United States, a job she held until 1988.
 Later that year, Nyabongo, an aviation engineer, was killed in a plane crash at the age of 32.

 Following the death of her husband, Elizabeth opted to leave public service and get involved in charity work, in addition to being an official guardian of her brother's son, Rukidi IV, who was born in 1992 and has been the reigning Tooro monarch since 1995.
 Following a period of service as Uganda's Ambassador to Germany and the Vatican, Elizabeth accepted an appointment as Uganda's High Commissioner to Nigeria.